 Dream of: 16 November 2000 "Weltkrieg"

-Carolina was sitting on my left in the second or third row of an auditorium, watching a play on the stage in front of us.
+My wife Carolina was sitting on my left in the second or third row of an auditorium, watching a play on the stage in front of us.
 The play had barely begun when my seat suddenly broke down, collapsing all the way to the floor.
 The seats were connected together so Carolina's seat also broke down, although not as far as mine, and the seat of the woman sitting on the other side of Carolina also partially broke down.

 I handled the situation as decorously as I could, and instead of raising a fuss, I simply stretched out on the floor as comfortably as possible, trying to see the stage.
 However, I had great difficulty following the play from my position.
 Earlier, I had taken off my pants and shirt, and had wrapped myself in a white sheet, which I now pulled tight around me.
 I wasn't comfortable with the situation, and when the intermission came, I was happy to pull my tee shirt and pants back on and head for the exit.